 Our first stop was Gournia

-Gournia is still being excavated and all the tools to preform the archeological dig were there to see.
-Simon was able to put some dirt in the sifter and demonstrate to our daughter, Sienna, how the scientists look for artefacts.
+Gournia is still being excavated and all the tools to perform the archeological dig were there to see.
+Simon was able to put some dirt in the sifter and demonstrate to our daughter, Sienna, how the scientists look for artifacts.

-At least the link with finding treasure sparked more of an interest regarding ruins for her!
+At least the link with finding treasure sparked more of interest regarding ruins for her!

 Now, if you’re pushed for time or don’t want to necessarily visit the ruin, it can be seen from the highway along the Sitia road.
 You can see almost all of it as you drive by.